-In the last decade, U.S. Immigration and Customs Enforcement (ICE) has detained and deported millions of people from the United States.
-Now, the federal government is pursuing a mass deportation agenda to detain and deport as many immigrants as possible, no matter costs to civil rights and family unity.
+In the last decade, U.S. Immigration and Customs Enforcement (ICE) has detained and deported millions of people from the United States, no matter costs to civil rights and family unity.

 The ACLU has been at the forefront of several major legal struggles on behalf of immigrants’ rights, focusing on challenging laws that deny immigrants access to the courts, impose indefinite and mandatory detention, and discriminate on the basis of nationality.
 In 2014, we won a federal class action lawsuit challenging the government’s overuse of “mandatory” immigration detention to imprison non-citizens – many of them longtime, lawful permanent residents – without bond while their immigration cases are pending.
 As of January 2015, thanks to a court order in this case, many people have been released from immigration detention and reunited with their families.